NOTAANAMEE/PixanKit/README.md

 ## Something else?

-Well, due to the author's limited programming ability, some designs, codes and documentation might be cumbersome, especially in the context-dependent code.
+Well, due to the author's limited programming ability, certain designs, code and documentation might be cumbersome, especially in the context-dependent code.
 Properties naming may not be uniform.
 I hope you can be more tolerant and help improve it.

 # Contribution
 Contributions are welcome!